thayesx/pallidocs-website/questions.md

   quote: To speak of sorrow works upon it, Moves it from its crouched place, barring
     the way to and from the soul’s hall<br><br>- Denise Levertov
   ask: 'Would you feel comfortable taking a few minutes to document your goals and
-    wishes?
-PLEASE NOTE: If you exit this section of the website before completing the questionnaire, your answers will NOT be saved.  '
+    wishes? <br>PLEASE NOTE: If you exit this section of the website before completing and downloading the questionnaire, your answers will NOT be saved.'
   yesButton: 'Yes'
 questions:
 - question: What is your understanding now of where you are with your illness?